 In May of 1943, he applied for (and subsequently received) permission to convert the property into a lodging house.

 Anthony Barone died in December of 1944.
 Mildred Barone continued to live and operate a lodging house at 214 Commonwealth.

 In October of 1946, the Building Department contacted Mildred Barone, who was a registered nurse, noting that the Health Department had advised them of her application to operate a “day nursery” at 214 Commonwealth, and indicating the need to obtain approval for this use and also to meet various safety requirements before the property could be used for a nursery.
 She appears to have abandoned her plans.

 In April of 1952, Mildred Barone applied for (and subsequently received) permission to convert the property from a lodging house into four apartments.

-In April of 1993, Magdalene Ippen purchased 214 Commonwealth from the Barone family.
+On April 1, 1993, 214 Commonwealth was purchased by Magdalene Ippen.
 In June of 1993, she filed for (and subsequently received) permission to convert the property from five units to three units.
-And in December of 1993, she converted the three units into condominiums, known as the Brownstone Condominium.

 On December 1, 1993, she converted the three units into condominium units, the Brownstone Condominium.